-Issue 1/2022, edited by Prof. Cosmin Goian, PhD and Lect.
-Loredana Marcela Trancă, PhD, from the Department of Social Work at the West University of Timișoara, is destined to the Research Perspectives on the social protection of people with disabilities.
-We welcome innovative articles in English and / or Romanian, research, comments on policies, practices and their implications for social workers in the field of social work for people with disabilities, as well as other theorists and practitioners in fields related to social work.
-Deadlines for receiving articles: November 1, 2021.
-Estimated publication date: March 2022.
-Manuscripts must be sent by e-mail by the deadline in word format, respecting the requirements of the journal to the two editors: firstname.lastname@example.org and email@example.com.
+Issue 1/2024, edited by Prof. Cosmin Goian, PhD, and Lecturer Loredana Marcela Trancă, PhD, from the Social Work Departament of the West University of Timișoara, provides a space to present the results of research and articles focused on the topic: Social work, its role, its practices, its future.
+Manuscripts must be sent by e-mail by 15 November 2023 in a word format, to the two editors: email@example.com & firstname.lastname@example.org.
 Articles are subject to a double-blind peer review process.
 The editorial team makes the first selection of articles, before sending the articles to at least 2 reviewers.
 Articles are accepted on the basis of adequacy, clarity, sound methodology and usefulness for social practice, research and education.